hemmingjackson/culvers-fotd-api/README.md

-# simple-go-api
+# Culver's Flavor of the Day API

-Dev Go API
+Simple API to query the flavor of the day at Culver's Restaurant